Stanbury: Landmarks

 The surrounding countryside is mainly moors and farmland.
 Ponden Reservoir was built in the 1870s and a reservoir was approved to be built at Lower Laithe on Sladen Beck in 1869, but it was not started until 1911.

 Due to the nation being involved in the First World War, the reservoir was not completed until 1925.

 Its completion necessitated the abandonment of the hamlet of Smith Bank.

 The village is close to the Brontë Waterfall and Top Withens tourist landmarks.

 Emily Brontë is reputed to have used Top Withens as the model for the location of Wuthering Heights, and nearby Ponden Hall (half a mile from the edge of Stanbury) has been considered the model for 'Thrushcross Grange' in the same book.

-It has also been theorized that Ponden Hall is actually the setting for Top Withens as its size is smaller than that of Thrushcross Grange as described in the book.
+It has also been theorized that Ponden Hall is actually the setting for Wuthering Heights as its size is smaller than that of Thrushcross Grange as described in the book.

 There are also additional theories that the hall is the model for Wildfell Hall in Anne Brontë's The Tenant of Wildfell Hall.

 There is an Anglican church in Stanbury built in 1848.
 In 1998, it was named St Gabriels, after spending the previous 150 years without a name.
 The school caters for primary school age children.

 There are two public houses: The Friendly and the Wuthering Heights which dates from 1763 and was formerly and locally known as 'The Cross'.

 The Old Silent Inn (formerly The Eagle) is a public house and guest house close to the village which is over 400 years old.